bbkristian/bbkristian/README.md

 # Hi, I’m Kristian

-I'm a quantitative finance enthusiast with a strong background in mathematics, statistics, and programming. <br>
+I'm a quantitative finance enthusiast with a strong background in mathematics, statistics, and programming.
-Currently, I am pursuing an MSc in Mathematics and Finance at Imperial College London.<br>
-I hold a BSc in Mathematical and Computing Sciences for Artificial Intelligence from Bocconi University.

 - 🗺️ Based in London, UK
+- 📚 MSc candidate in Mathematics and Finance at Imperial College London
+- 🎓 BSc in Mathematics and Computing Sciences for Artificial Intelligence at Bocconi University
 - ✉️ Contact me at kristian.gjika@outlook.com